de-Boer-Lab/Genomic-API-for-Model-Evaluation/docs/source/Building_Modules/index.rst

 Evaluator Responsibilities
 --------------------------
-- Evaluators are clients that are responsbile for evaluating models on specific benchmarks
+- Evaluators are clients that are responsible for evaluating models on specific benchmarks
 - Determine what information the Predictors require for their predictions and what the best evaluation metrics are for their benchmarks
 Predictor Responsibilities
 --------------------------